federicarollo/GRAFMOVE/README.md

 **Note**: If you are creating a graph for a relatively large area, consider using a local instance of the Overpass API, which you can be installed on your device via Docker (https://github.com/wiktorn/Overpass-API).
 Consequently, you will need to modify the following line of code *api = overpy.Overpass()* in the files *integrate_green_area.py* and *add_point_of_interest.py*, assigning the URL of your local Overpass API instance (e.g., http://localhost:12346/api/interpreter) to the URL parameter within the parentheses.

+For further details, you may refer to and cite the following publications:

+<pre>Federica Rollo and Laura Po.
+2025.
+<i>GRAFMOVE: Graph-based Mobility Optimization and Visualization Engine.</i>
+In Proceedings of the 33rd ACM International Conference on Advances in Geographic Information Systems (Minneapolis, MN, USA) (SIGSPATIAL ’25).
+Association for Computing Machinery, New York, NY, USA. doi:10.1145/3748636.3762798 </pre>

+<pre>Federica Rollo and Laura Po.
+2025.
+<i>MODyPer: Multi-Objective Dynamic Personalized Route Planning for Vulnerable Road Users.</i>
+In Proceedings of the 33rd ACM International Conference on Advances in Geographic Information Systems (Minneapolis, MN, USA) (SIGSPATIAL ’25).
+Association for Computing Machinery, New York, NY, USA. doi:10.1145/3748636.3764160 </pre>

+*This work was carried out as part of the AIQS project (AI-enhanced Air Quality Sensor for Optimizing Green Routes), under the project code DIP_AIQS_PO_2025_PNRR_ECOS_SK4AF_E93C22001100001.
+AIQS was funded through a closed call within the initiative ”Ecosystem for Sustainable Transition in Emilia-Romagna” (ECOSISTER), financed under the National Recovery and Resilience Plan (PNRR) – Mission 4 “Education and Research”, Component 2 “From Research to Business”, Investment 1.5 “Creation and strengthening of innovation ecosystems, building territorial R&D leaders” – funded by the European Union – NextGenerationEU (Grant Agreement No. 0001052, dated 23/06/2022 – Project ECS 00000033 – CUP E93C22001100001)".*